fridamat/GitComparer/README.md

 Is your repository untidy?
 Then you've come to the right place!
 The GitComparer compares branches from your selected repository in order to find deletable/duplicate branches.

-You can compare a Main Branch against a Reference Branch, a Main Branch against all other branches in the selected repository or to simply check all of the selected repository's branches.
+You can choose to compare a Main Branch against a Reference Branch, a Main Branch against all other branches in the selected repository or a complete comparison with all of the selected repository's branches.
 The comparison is then performed with a selection of comparers.

+To learn more about the GitComparer - chech out the project wiki at https://github.com/fridamat/GitComparer/wiki.

 # Available comparers
 Let's say we want to compare a Main Branch against a Reference Branch.